kurdish-studies/urartian_kurdish/readme.md

 <div>
-<h1 align="center">Hurro-Urrartian Substratum In Kurdish</h1>
+<h1 align="center">Hurro-Urartian Substratum In Kurdish</h1>
 </div>

 <div align="center">
 <h2>Abstract</h2>
 <p>
 This study presents the etymologies of Kurdish words as having a possible <b>Hurro-Urartian</b> origin (as opposed to Indo-European) [1].
 As far as we know, there is no meticulous research conducted in this regard.
-Due to lack of interest in Kurdish studies, the majority of the previous works are generally considering the IE substratum of the Kurdish language while neglecting the HU root (which is considered as
+Due to a lack of interest in Kurdish studies, the majority of the previous works are generally considering the IE substratum of the Kurdish language while neglecting the HU root.
+Apart from pseudo-scientific language comparisons, which aim at setting up unrealistic postulations and naive historical correlations between languages, this article demonstrates genetic relatedness between Kurdish and Urartian as well as Hurrian and Kassiste, (also very few Armenian lexical possible relations).
-<b>native Kurdish</b> among the speakers).
 </p>
 </div>